open-pioneer/trails-starter/docs/tutorials/HowToThemeAnApp.md

 By default, the app is shown in a theme specified in the Trails Core packages.
 To overwrite some or all styles, a custom app-theme can be created.

 First, in your apps "empty" folder, create a new folder called "theme" and add a file called "theme.ts".
 This file will contain our theme which is a Chakra UI theming object.
 The structure of this object is described in the [Chakra documentation](https://chakra-ui.com/docs/styled-system/theme).
-The custom theme does not need to be a complete theme, but may only overwrite the values required to be changed.
+The custom theme does not need to be a complete theme: we can just override specific theming properties.

 Add the following content to your file:

 ```ts
 // src/apps/empty/theme/theme.ts